 - Vancouver Island offers experiences in whale watching, bear viewing, hiking, culinary, wineries, caving, biking, storm watching, boating, kayaking, golfing, surfing, fishing, and so much more.

 1. Pacific Marine Circle Route

 South Vancouver Island Road Trip

-You can start at any of the cities along the eastern side, and take the route in either direction, but we suggest coming over through Schwartz Bay, settling into the Vancouver Island vibe in Victoria for a day, then hitting the road en route to Port Renfrew.
+You can start at any of the cities along the eastern side and take the route in either direction, but we suggest coming over through Swartz Bay, settling into the Vancouver Island vibe in Victoria for a day, then hitting the road en route to Port Renfrew.

 Both Victoria and Sooke are great places to stock up on supplies before the rest of the trip.
 Stores become scarce the further west you head, and you don’t want to find yourself without a picnic to enjoy on the beaches.